A Confidential Computing Transparency Framework for a Comprehensive Trust Chain: Appendix

 Your participation is confidential and your identity will not be stored with your data.
 You will not be asked to provide any personally identifying information.
 Your answers will be used only for research purposes and in ways that will not reveal who you are.
 The results will be reported in aggregate form only, and cannot be identified individually.
 Any information that could identify you will be removed before data is shared with other researchers or results are made public.
 We will keep the raw data for the duration of the study and delete it by April 2025.
 For reproducibility, we may release a public appendix containing some aggregate and processed data.

 You must be at least 18 years old to participate.
 By participating in this study, you consent to the data being used for this purpose.
 Your participation in this research is entirely voluntary and you have the right to withdraw consent at any time by closing your browser.
-For any questions during or after the study, please contact Ceren Kocaogullar on ck596@cam.ac.uk and Tina Marjanov on tm794@cam.ac.uk.
+For any questions during or after the study, please contact \textit{(anonymised for review)}.